Leading the Search for Cures

 Translational Research & Clinical Trials

 Based on input from colleagues in the lab and elsewhere, Blood Cancer Institute clinicians are developing cutting-edge clinical trials in leukemia, lymphoma, MDS, myeloma and more.
-The Institute is also home to numerous Investigator-Initiated Trials (IITs) in which Montefiore Einstein Cancer Center researchers identify a clinical medical need of their patients, develop the protocol, and serve as the sponsor.
+The Institute is also home to numerous Investigator-Initiated Trials (IITs) in which Montefiore Einstein Comprehensive Cancer Center researchers identify a clinical medical need of their patients, develop the protocol, and serve as the sponsor.